-The Australian Garden Design Study Group is one of over 20 such Groups whose aims are to further knowledge about the cultivation, propagation and conservation of Australian plants.
+The Australian Garden Design Study Group is one of a number of such Groups whose aims are to further knowledge about the cultivation, propagation and conservation of Australian plants.
 This group has been in operation since 1993 and operates by gathering and sharing information amongst its members mainly through regular newsletters and site visits.

 The Study Group provides answers as to how we can have a beautiful Australian garden that is environmentally friendly, encourages and supports biodiversity and is completely self sustainable.